fenix-framework/fenix-framework.github.io/index.md

-Programmers using the Fénix Framework specify the structure of the application's domain model using a new domain-specific language created to that effect, the Domain Modeling Language (DML), and then develop the rest of the application in plain Java.
+Programmers using the Fénix Framework specify the structure of the application's domain model using a new domain-specific language created to that effect, the [Domain Modeling Language (DML)][DML], and then develop the rest of the application in plain Java.

 ## Status